kdm9/2020_snakemake-workshop/README.md

 1. Raw sequence read data pre-processing per sample (`01_qc.sh`)
 2. Alignment of reads to a reference with a short read aligner per sample (`02_align.sh`)
-3. Collation of all per-sample aligned reads into one large merged BAM (`03_merge.sh`)
-4. Variant calling and filtering on this merged set of samples (`04_varcall.sh`)
+3. Variant calling and filtering on each sample in this set of samples (`03_varcall.sh`)

 The details within each step are largely out of scope, but generally cobble together a series of smaller computational tasks that together perform one of these larger conceptual steps.